Global Design

 Michael Kaplan /

-We can act as project manager, as in the case of Total Energies' The Link tower in La Défense, or as prime contractor or general contractor, in design & build, as in the case of Samsung's new headquarters in Saint-Ouen.
+We also act as project manager, as in the case of Total Energies' The Link tower in La Défense, or as prime contractor or general contractor for design & build, as in the case of Samsung's new headquarters in Saint-Ouen.

-The People & Transformation division is the last of these, made up of consultants from management consultancies and the transformation departments of major groups.
+The People & Transformation team is made up of consultants from management consultancies and the transformation departments of major groups.

-Against a backdrop of projects that are increasingly focused on people and teamwork, this team supports change, facilitates social dialogue and deploys original, high-impact communication tools.
+In a context where projects are increasingly focused on people and collective action, this team supports change, facilitates social dialogue and deploys original, high-impact communication tools.
 Listening, co-creation, communication, onboarding, gamification, training and coaching hold no secrets for them.

 How much of your business comes from the Paris region?